 In the aftermath of these pioneering developments, figurative art contrasted with their purely conceptual creations.

-Figurative art is influential because it allows artists to express their unique viewpoints on the world.
-It doesn’t just focus on realistic, photographic representation.
+Figurative paintings are influential because they allow artists to express their unique viewpoints on the world.
+Their famous paintings do not just focus on realistic, photographic representations.
 Instead, artists creatively communicate their human experience through depictions of the world around us.
 Figurative painting also requires a great deal of artistic skill.
-Historically, artists trained by copying the work of the Old Masters.
+Historically, artists were trained by copying the work of the Old Masters.
 This ensured ability in all aspects of artistic creation, including shape, color, light, line, volume, perspective, and texture.

-If you love the skill and beauty of figurative art, explore our online art gallery of replica paintings.
-Enjoy the classical artwork of Renaissance oil paintings to the modern colorful wall art of Vincent Van Gogh and Henri Matisse.
+If you love the skill and beauty of figurative oil paintings, explore our online art gallery of replica art.
+Enjoy the classical artwork of Renaissance oil paintings, to the modern colorful wall art of Vincent Van Gogh and Henri Matisse.

-Buy reproduction oil paintings and replica art from some of the world's most famous artists.
+Now you can buy reproduction oil paintings and replica art from some of the world's most famous artists at affordable prices.